 - Bug catching: Assuming you’re not afraid of whatever they catch, punch some holes in a plastic container and let the kids explore the insect world.

 - Finger painting: Give in to green thumbs, blue fingers and orange pinkies with your artistic young ones.
 And don’t stress about a mouthful of paint with an edible, three-ingredient finger paint recipe from Krystal on My Life of Travels and Adventures.

 Big Kids’ Activities

 - Obstacle course: Get your Mission Impossible soundtrack ready and build your kids a challenging obstacle course to complete.

 - Piñatas: There doesn’t have to be a birthday to have an exciting, hung up container of joy.
 Here are simple instructions for this beloved party addition from Pretty Little Party Shop.

-- Slip ‘n slide: For kids or adult-sized kids at heart, here’s an activity as fun to participate in as it is to watch.
+- Slip ‘n’ slide: For kids or adult-sized kids at heart, this an activity as fun to participate in as it is to watch.
 Just make sure you have your camera ready for those water-sprayed faces.

 - Kites: Go old-school with a classic outdoor entertainment activity: kite-building and flying.
 Grab some dowel sticks, string, a few newspapers and tape to build some high-flying fun.

 - Soapy trampoline: It entertains kids for hours and if you have a trampoline, the only supplies needed are dish soap and water.